PelionIoT/pelion-ready-example/README.md

             "sotp-num-sections"                : 2
         }
     ```

 2. Add the macro definition to the "config" section.
 Note that the address and size macros are already provided.
-You only have to add the macro for the number of sections
+You only have to add the macro for the number of sections:

     ```json
         "sotp-num-sections": {
             "help": "Number of SOTP sections",